asdfjkl/pgn2dcg/README.md

 A simple chess database consists of four files:

 1. an index file.
-The naming convenction is `database.dci`
+The naming convention is `database.dci`
 2. a name file, containing all player names.
 The naming convention is `database.dcn`
 3. a site file, containing all playing sites.
 The naming convention is `database.dcs`
 4. a file containing all games, including comments